 - They nominate a Health and Safety Officer.
 The designated Health and Safety Officer for Manor Farm Slimbridge is Hannah O'Brien.
-The designated health and safety officer for Manor Farm @ WycliifePrep is Catherine Pinnock. - A copy of the current Health and Safety At work poster is displayed - All staff receive information on health and safety matters, and receive training where necessary - The Health and Safety policy and procedures are reviewed regularly - Staff understand and follow health and safety procedures - Resources are provided to meet the Club's health and safety responsibilities - All accidents, incidents and dangerous occurrences are properly reported and recorded.
+The designated health and safety officer for Manor Farm @ Wickselm House is Rebekah Mills. - A copy of the current Health and Safety At work poster is displayed - All staff receive information on health and safety matters, and receive training where necessary - o The Health and Safety policy and procedures are reviewed regularly - Staff understand and follow health and safety procedures - o Resources are provided to meet the Club's health and safety responsibilities - All accidents, incidents and dangerous occurrences are properly reported and recorded.
 This includes informing Ofsted, child protection agencies, and the Health and Safety Executive under RIDDOR (Reporting of Injuries,